An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Preliminaries

 \subsection{The Measure-valued Laplacian}

-Given a sufficiently regular function $f: \Pberk \to \R$, the (Baker--Rumley) \textit{measure-valued Laplacian} is a an operator $\Delta$ which assigns to $f$ a Radon measure $\Delta f$ on $\Pberk$ of total mass $0$ (Chapter 5, \cite{baker2010potential}).
+Given a sufficiently regular function $f: \Pberk \to \R$, the \textit{measure-valued Laplacian} is a an operator $\Delta$ which assigns to $f$ a Radon measure $\Delta f$ on $\Pberk$ of total mass $0$ (Chapter 5, \cite{baker2010potential}).
 When $v$ is Archimedean, we identify $\Pberk$ with the Riemann Sphere $\P^1(\C) \cong \C \cup \{\infty\}$.
 In this case, the measure valued Laplacian is defined for twice continuously differentiable functions $f: \P^1(\C) \to \R$ by $\Delta f(z) = \frac{-1}{2\pi}(\partial_{xx} + \partial_{yy})f(z)\; dx\; dy$, where $z = [z: 1]$ and $z = x + iy$.
 We then extend $\Delta$ in a distributional sense.
 When $v$ is non-Archimedean, the measure-valued Laplacian is first defined on finitely branching subgraphs of $\Pberk$, and then extended to functions $f: \Pberk \to \R$ which satisfy appropriate coherence conditions.
 Following \cite{baker2010potential}, we denote by $\BDV_v$ the space of functions of \textit{bounded differential variation} on $\Pberk$; in a certain sense, this is the largest class of functions for which the measure-valued Laplacian can be defined.
 For Archimedean $v$, we will also use the notation $\BDV_v$ to denote those functions whose distributional Laplacian also defines a Radon measure; in particular, this class contains the sub-harmonic functions (\cite{ransford1995potential}, Theorem 3.7.2).
-The following standard properties of the Laplacian will play a critical role in this article.
+We record the standard properties of the Laplacian in the following proposition.

 \begin{prop} Fix $v \in M_K$ and let $f, g: \Pberk \to \R$ be in $C(\Pberk) \cap \BDV_v$.
 The measure valued Laplacian has the following properties: \begin{enumerate} \item The Laplacian is self-adjoint: $\int f\; d\Delta g = \int g\; d \Delta f$ whenever $f$ is $\Delta g$-integrable and $g$ is $\Delta f$-integrable; \item if $\Delta f= \Delta g$, then $f$ and $g$ differ by a constant; \item $\int f\; d\Delta f \geq 0$ with equality if and only if $f$ is constant. \end{enumerate} \end{prop}